ncatlab/nlab-content/pages/10202.md

 A **partial recursive function** (often "[[computable function]]", but see there for disambiguation) is a [[partial function]] of [[natural numbers]] which can be [[definition|defined]] by an [[algorithm]] or computer [[program]] (e.g., a [[Turing machine]]), taking finitely many [[natural numbers]] as inputs, and which on input may run forever, but otherwise eventually halts and returns a natural number as output.

 This idea as described is vague until it is circumscribed by a specific notion of computer program (Turing machines, register machines, abaci, etc.).
-There is a standard article of faith called the "Church--Turing thesis", identifying functions on natural numbers that are algorithmically computable with those that are computable using a Turing machine (or some variant class of machines that is Turing-complete).
+There is a standard article of faith called the "[[Church-Turing thesis]]", identifying functions on natural numbers that are algorithmically computable with those that are computable using a Turing machine (or some variant class of machines that is Turing-complete).

 A purely mathematical definition of the intended class of functions is given below.